Xinyue Ye

 Biography

-According to the most recent Google Scholar Citation Global Ranking, Dr. Ye is ranked as 2nd in Urban Analytics, 6th in Spatial Data Science, and 19th in GIScience.
-He is also among the world’s top 2% scientists by Stanford University.
+According to the most recent Google Scholar Citation Global Ranking, Dr. Ye is ranked as 2nd in Urban Analytics, 5th in GeoAI, 7th in Spatial Data Science, 10th in Spatial Econometrics, and 20th in GIScience.
+He has been among the world’s top 2% scientists by Stanford University since 2020.
 ScholarGPS lists him as #15 Highly Ranked Scholar in Geography in the world and #2 in the USA for prior five-year activity.

 Due to his innovative research integrating computer science, geography, and planning, Dr. Ye is the first scholar to be elected under the Early/Mid-Career category for a Fellow of the American Association of Geographers (AAG).
 Additionally, Dr. Ye is a Fellow of the Royal Geographical Society.